Karle Carder-Andrews

 Karle Carder-Andrews (born 13 March 1989), sometimes known as Karle Carder or Karle Andrews, is an English semi-professional footballer who plays as a midfielder.

-Carder-Andrews began his career in the Football League with Brentford, before dropping into non-league football upon his release in 2008.
+Carder-Andrews began his career in the Football League with Brentford, before dropping into non-League football upon his release in 2008.

-Club career
+Career

 Brentford

 A midfielder, Carder-Andrews began his career in the Centre Of Excellence at Brentford in 2002.
 He was part of a Brentford youth team which beat Arsenal in the third round of the 2004–05 FA Youth Cup.

 Carder-Andrews signed his first professional contract in August 2006 and received his maiden call into the first team squad for a League One match versus Leyton Orient on 9 September 2006.
 He made his professional debut when he replaced Karleigh Osborne after 66 minutes of the 1–1 draw.
 Carder-Andrews continued to receive calls into the first team squad throughout September and October and made his first start in a Football League Trophy first round match against Northampton Town on 17 October.
 He played the full 120 minutes of the shootout win.
 Following the sacking of manager Leroy Rosenior and the appointment of Scott Fitzgerald in November 2006, Carder-Andrews managed just two more substitute appearances during the 2006–07 season, which ended with the Bees suffering relegation to League Two.
-Carder-Andrews made six appearances during the 2006–07 season.

-Under new manager Terry Butcher, Carder-Andrews failed to receive a call into the first team squad during the 2007–08 season and was released on 11 January 2008 by Butcher's replacement, Andy Scott.
-He made six appearances during his 18 months as a professional.
+Under new manager Terry Butcher, Carder-Andrews failed to receive a call into the first team squad during the 2007–08 season and he joined Isthmian League Premier Division club Margate on a one-month loan on 22 September 2007.
+He returned to Brentford when his loan expired, after making six appearances.
+Carder-Andrews was released by Brentford on 11 January 2008 and made six appearances during his 18 months as a professional.

-Margate (loan)

-Carder-Andrews joined Isthmian League Premier Division club Margate on a one-month loan on 22 September 2007.
-He returned to Brentford when his loan expired, after making six appearances for Margate.

 Egham Town

-Following a break from football, Carder-Andrews signed for Combined Counties League Premier Division club Egham Town in August 2008.
+Following a break from football, Carder-Andrews joined Combined Counties League Premier Division club Egham Town in August 2008.
 He made 40 appearances during the 2008–09 season and scored one goal.
 The Sarnies found their form in the 2009–10 season, finishing fourth, with Carder-Andrews making 28 appearances and scoring two goals.
 A mid-table season followed in 2010–11, with Carder-Andrews making 31 appearances and scoring two goals.
 He departed the club in October 2011, having made 99 appearances and scored five goals during just over three years at the Runnymede Stadium.